Know what you're buying before you sign.

 What is a codebase security assessment?

 A codebase security assessment is a comprehensive evaluation that identifies vulnerabilities, security flaws, and risk exposures in software code.
-It combines automated scanning (SAST, SCA) with manual code review to find issues like SQL injection, cross-site scripting (XSS), authentication flaws, insecure data handling, hardcoded credentials, and dependency vulnerabilities.
-Phoenix Shield goes further by using AI to verify findings, eliminate false positives, and generate fixes automatically—delivered as pull requests ready for review.
+It combines automated scanning (SAST, SCA) with manual code review to find issues like SQL injection, cross-site scripting (XSS), authentication flaws, insecure data handling, hardcoded credentials, and dependency vulnerabilities. <a href="/" className="text-phoenix hover:underline">Phoenix AI Company</a> delivers Phoenix Shield, which goes further by using AI to verify findings, eliminate false positives, and generate fixes automatically—delivered as pull requests ready for review.

 How long does a security code review take?